zyxue/zyxue.github.io/_posts/2016-03-03-notes-on-google-cloud-platform.md

   Then go the the server IP address in a browser and follow the instruction.
 More information about UI is available [here](https://github.com/kubernetes/kubernetes/blob/v1.0.6/docs/user-guide/ui.md).

+## Docker

+* To see the file size of your containers, you can use the -s argument of docker ps:

+      docker ps -s